WalrusNetwork/markdown-content/other/jobs/en.md

 # **Walrus Job Postings**

-We rely on our wonderful volunteers and independent contractors to power this community and the work we do.
-As a volunteer or independent contractor, we can offer you real time, hands-on experience in a variety of domains and skillsets, collaboration with experienced peers, and an enjoyable side-position for you to occupy.
+We rely on our wonderful volunteers to power this community and the work we do.
+As a volunteer, we can offer you real time, hands-on experience in a variety of domains and skillsets, collaboration with experienced peers, and an enjoyable side-position for you to occupy.

 ## **What should I include in my application?**